miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/data-layer/orm/template.md

 });
 ```

-The new database dump would look like this:
+The new database would look like this:

 ```js
 {